sreyansu/VeluTalk/README.md

 ### Vercel (Recommended)
 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard:
+   - Copy each variable from your `.env.local`
+   - Make sure to update `NEXT_PUBLIC_API_URL` to your production URL
+   - Set `NODE_ENV` to "production"
+   - Double-check that your MongoDB URI and JWT secret are secure
 4. Deploy!

+> **Security Note**: Never commit your `.env` or `.env.local` files to version control.
+They contain sensitive information that should be kept private.

 ### Manual Deployment
 \`\`\`bash